Wasada University (JP)

 Google DeepMind (UK)

-Demetra Brady is an AI Ethics & Safety Manager at Google DeepMind.
-Her work focuses on supporting considerations around the societal implications of the technology developed at Google DeepMind, with a focus on large language models, robotics foundation models, and vision-language models for agentic applications.
+Demetra Brady is a Research Strategist at Google DeepMind.
+Her work focuses on researching the societal implications of technology developed at Google DeepMind, specifically focusing on the Gemini Robotics project.
 She holds an MPhil in Philosophy from the University of Cambridge and a BA in Philosophy from the University of Leeds.
-She previously also held a position as a Student Fellow at the Leverhulme Centre for the Future of Intelligence at the University of Cambridge.

 Honda Research Institute (JP)